 10. Schlitz Brewing Company

-Schlitz Brewing Company is a beer brand based in Milwaulkee that argued that their product made the city famous.
-They experienced business strategy planning failure when they tried to change their brewing process in 1967 to cut productions costs.
+Schlitz Brewing Company is a beer brand based in Milwaulkee that argued that its product made the city famous.
+They experienced business strategy planning failure when they tried to change their brewing process in 1967 to cut production costs.
 The public did not receive the change well, and it changed how people viewed their brand and products, causing another company to buy Schlitz in 1982.

 Instead of strategically forming a plan to cut production costs, Schlitz sacrificed the quality of their product, leading to the rejection of their beer by the public.

 eBay is an online auction site where companies and individuals bid on products. eBay represents another strategic planning failure example where a merger was the cause.

 In 2005, eBay decided to merge with Skype, thinking it would enhance their business.
 However, the values and systems of the two firms did not integrate well with each other.
 In 2009, eBay reversed the merger but already experienced significant decreases in stock.

 Iridium Satellite Communications is a global communications network whose investment in technology did not have the desired effect on the public, who rejected their phones for being too expensive.
 Because the company failed to plan for this reaction, Iridium did not find the public success they were hoping for.

 UPS, a shipping company located in the U.S., rolled out a new shipping initiative during the holiday season in 2013 with a promise to have all packages delivered by a particular time before the holidays.
 However, the company did not anticipate the high demand that would follow this plan, which overwhelmed workers and delivery teams, causing large amounts of packages to arrive later than promised.

 UPS did not deliver its promises, and it bought new planes and trucks to execute its plan.
 They did not recognize the logistical difficulties in training new staff for their delivery promises, all of which hurt the company.